maxloopinmok/weekly-report/436 - 2023 Monday April 17 to Sunday April 23.md

-As of Tuesday 4.30pm this week, I have worked on the following:
+As of Wednesday 12.30am this week, I have worked on the following:

 # Primary Task:
 - To learn how to do better programming and researching to support and contribute to our projects.